amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 ### Add Dapr State Management

-In this part of the walkthrough, you'll use the Dapr State Management building block to implement a stateful counter in the program.
+Next, you'll use the Dapr State Management building block to implement a stateful counter in the program.

-While you can use both HTTP and gRPC to call the Dapr APIs, it's much nicer to use the Dapr .NET SDK.
-Using the Dapr .NET SDK feels more natural for a .NET developer because it provides a strongly typed client to call the Dapr APIs.
-It also provides integration with ASP.NET Core, making it even easier to use Dapr features such as pub/sub messaging and state management from ASP.NET Core applications.
+While you can call Dapr APIs with the native Dapr HTTP and gRPC SDKs, it's much more intuitive to use the Dapr .NET SDK.
+The Dapr .NET SDK feels more natural for a .NET developer because it provides a strongly-typed .NET client to call the Dapr APIs.
+It also integrates with ASP.NET Core, making it even easier to use Dapr features such as pub/sub messaging and state management from ASP.NET Core applications.

-1. Add the `Dapr.Client` NuGet package to your application:
+1. From your terminal, add the `Dapr.Client` NuGet package to your application:

    ```
    ~$ dotnet add package Dapr.Client
    ```

+   > If you're working with a pre-release version of Dapr, be sure to add the `--prerelease` flag to the command.

 2. Open the `Program.cs` file in your favorite editor and change its contents to: